The Lewis Award: A Symbol of lifetime achievement

 Named for Abraham Lewis, founder of Graphic Arts Monthly, and his sons Louis and Myron, the award pays homage to business leaders who have gone far beyond standard obligations to become a significant force in shaping the business of printed communications.
 Nominating an individual provides an opportunity to honor someone you believe has made a major, long-term contribution to and has had a significant impact on our industry.

-The award recipient will be selected by a panel of industry leaders and is honored before hundreds of peers at Printing Industries of America’s Fall Meetings November 14-16 in Pittsburgh, PA.
+The award recipient will be selected by a panel of industry leaders and is honored before hundreds of peers at Printing Industries of America’s Fall Meetings November 18-20 in Kansas City, MO.

 A nominee for the Memorial Lifetime Achievement Award must:

-- Be widely recognized as having made a major impact to the graphic arts industry
+- Be widely recognized as having made a major impact on the graphic arts industry

 - Have a record of participating in both local and national professional activities